motorcyclejs/core/README.md

 Takes a main function and circularly connects it to the given collection of driver functions.

-The main function optionally takes a collection of "driver source" Observables/Streams or collections of methods that return Observables/Streams, as input, and should return a collection of "driver sink" Observables/Streams.
-A "collection of Observables/Streams" is a JavaScript object where keys match the driver names registered by the drivers object, and values are Observables/Streams or a collection of Observables/Streams.
+The main function takes an object of sources as input.
+Sources are the outputs from the various drivers.
+To complete the cycle, main should return a sinks object, which is a mapping of return values from the program to the drivers, i.e., inputs to the drivers, usually Observables/Streams.

 ###### Arguments: